Effect of Measurement Backaction on Quantum Clock Precision Studied with a Superconducting Circuit: Theory

-A simplified description based on the adiabatic elimination of the field gives insight into the mechanism of the clock and the thermodynamic properties.
-In the absence of the dispersive coupling, the steady state field inside the driven cavity is given by a coherent state with amplitude
+A simplified description of Eq. (\ref{eqn:EOM_homodyne_main}) based on the adiabatic elimination of the field gives insight into the mechanism of the clock and its thermodynamic properties.
+In the absence of the dispersive coupling, the steady-state field inside the driven cavity is given by a coherent state with amplitude

-It is thus useful to move to a displacement picture using a canonical transformation $\rho_c\rightarrow \rho'_c=D(\alpha_0)\rho_cD^\dagger(\alpha_0)$ where $D(\alpha)$ is the usual displacement operator.
-In this picture the field remains close to the vacuum state and we may use the approximation
+It is thus useful to move to a displacement picture using a canonical transformation $\rho_c\rightarrow \rho'_c=D(\alpha_0)\rho_cD^\dagger(\alpha_0)$, where $D(\alpha)$ is the usual displacement operator.
+In this picture, the field remains close to the vacuum state, and we may use the approximation

-where $\rho_{jk}$ acts only on the atom Hilbert space.
+where the $\rho_{jk}$ are operators that act only on the atom Hilbert space.
 The reduced density for the qubit is $\rho_A=\rho_{00}+\rho_{11}$.
 The conditional master equation in the displacement picture is given approximately by